-IT’S A THURSDAY MORNING when Dr. Ashley Reeves receives the text.
+IT’S A THURSDAY MORNING in March 2024 when Dr. Ashley Reeves receives the text.
 A research veterinarian with The East Foundation, Reeves has been awake for a while now, her equipment prepared for a rush out the door.
 As her eyes scan the message, she feels a familiar surge of excitement.
 “I’ve been doing this for about five years,” she says.
 “We trap for five months in a row, and to get an ocelot is incredibly rare.”

 Not only has her research team trapped an ocelot, but it’s a female, which tend to be more risk-averse than males and are more difficult to trap for studying.